pureai-ecosystem/purecpp/README.md

 [![Status](https://img.shields.io/badge/status-stable-brightgreen?style=flat-square)]()

 **PureCPP is a powerful C++ backend architecture for RAG systems.**\
-Designed for maximum performance and scalability, it integrates vector search, ONNX models, and CPU/CUDA acceleration into a seamless, python integrated framework.\
+Designed for maximum performance and scalability, it integrates vector search, ONNX models, and CPU/CUDA acceleration into a seamless, python integrated framework.

-This repository provides detailed guidance on how to set up the environment, configure dependencies with Conan, and compile the project using CMake — going beyond a simple build, it shows how to prepare a robust development pipeline.
+This repository provides detailed guidance on how to set up the environment, configure dependencies and building the project.

 ## 📚 Table of Contents
 - [1.
 Docker Environment Setup](#docker-environment-setup)